-From the first block of the Medical Program, students have patient contact in various clinical schools, providing invaluable clinical experience in a range of settings.
+From the first block of the Doctor of Medicine, students have patient contact in various clinical schools, providing invaluable clinical experience in a range of settings.

 The Clinical network comprises large urban hospitals and smaller rural hospitals, offering students a balanced view of urban and rural health care and their differences.